The Solar Minimum Eclipse of 2019 July 2: II. The First Absolute Brightness Measurements and MHD Model Predictions of Fe X, XI and XIV out to 3.4 Rs: Eclipse Observables

 \subsection{Absolute Brightness of Fe X, XI and XIV}

-The photometrically calibrated line emission data in solar disk brightness units integrated over the Gaussian line profiles (as described in Sections \ref{Calib} and \ref{LineWidth}) are shown in the left panels of Figure \ref{fig5}.
-They have been sliced into a cartesian representation of polar coordinates for analysis purposes.
-This slicing also helps to increase the signal-to-noise ratio in the outer corona, since higher coronal projected distances have the signal averaged from more pixels in each bin.
+The photometrically calibrated line emission data in solar disk brightness units integrated over the Gaussian line profiles (as described in Sections \ref{Calib} and \ref{LineWidth}) are shown in the left panels of Figure \ref{Fig6}.
+They have been sliced into a cartesian representation of polar coordinates for analysis purposes.This slicing also helps to increase the signal-to-noise (SNR) ratio in the outer corona, since higher coronal projected distances have the signal averaged from more pixels in each bin.
+The data is only utilized in pixels where the SNR $> 2$ of the photometric data, as determined by the propagation of photometric errors for both the On- and Off-band frames.
 We also overplot contours of powers of 10 of brightness in units of the solar disk brightness.

 Although one could convert these brightness values into absolute units by using the solar spectrum irradiance at the wavelength of the given line, here we chose to leave the values in units of solar disk brightness.
 The main motivation for this choice is that these lines are radiatively excited in the corona by photospheric photons, so the absolute energy irradiated by the ions will be tied to the incoming radiation from the Sun.
 Since we are interested in studying the physical properties of the corona, it makes more sense to consider the lines relative to the photospheric spectrum to remove any wavelength dependent effects.
 Furthermore, to infer the relative ionic abundances (and thus $T_e$) one must also account for the incident photon flux in the corona, which is achieved through the solar brightness units (see Section \ref{Temp}).